Shu-AFK/fttp/README.md

 ## 1. Description

+This hobby project serves as a deep dive into understanding HTTP and how a reverse proxy works by implementing from scratch a simple reverse proxy server, including self-written HTTP/1.1 and HTTP/2 parsers.
-This project implements a simple reverse proxy server capable of forwarding incoming HTTP requests to different backend servers.
-The proxy server supports customizable routing based on URL paths, and is designed to intelligently handle and forward client HTTP/1.1 and HTTP/2 requests.
+FTTP is capable of forwarding incoming HTTP requests to different backend servers.
+It supports customizable routing based on URL paths and has been designed to intelligently handle and forward client HTTP/1.1 and HTTP/2 requests.

-Based on the path of an incoming request, the proxy server redirects the request to a specific backend server, thereby channeling different requests to different backend applications.
-This allows your backends to remain modularized and isolated while presenting a unified front via the reverse proxy.
+By evaluating the path of an incoming request, FTTP redirects the request to a specific backend server.
+This channels different requests to different backend applications, allowing backends to remain modular and isolated while presenting a unified front.

 ## 2. Setup and Installation